A young woman doing yoga by Sewickley Bridge in western Pennsylvania.

 Pittsburgh, Pennsylvania, is one of the most livable cities in the U.S. But unlike similarly livable cities, Pittsburgh’s cost of living is one of the more affordable, making it easier to enjoy a high quality of life.
 Decades of regeneration have created a region defined by technical innovation, culture and sports.

-Young creatives who can’t afford to live in other major metro areas such as New York, Washington, D.C., and San Francisco are moving to Pittsburgh for a better lifestyle and employment prospects.
+Young creatives are moving to Pittsburgh for a better standard of living and accessibility they won’t find in major American metro areas such as New York, Washington, D.C. and San Francisco.
 According to cost of living data, Pittsburgh’s housing, utilities, food, healthcare, transportation and services are affordable compared to many other creative and technological hubs.

 The Cost of Living Index (COLI) makes accurate cost of living comparisons between Pittsburgh and other major cities using a detailed and transparent methodology.
 It collects data about goods and services at a local level from 300 independent researchers.
 The Cost of Living Index helps state and local governments improve and promote the quality of life in specific areas.
 It provides an insightful benchmark for the affordability of cities like Pittsburgh.